StygianSummer/vulnAppThesis/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Try the Application
-To simply try the application without setting it up locally on your device, contact the me(contact details below) to schedule a time where I can port forward the application.
+To simply try the application without setting it up locally on your device, contact me (contact details below) to schedule a time where I can port forward the application.

 ## Local Setup
 ### Requirements